 Bolivar in Hardeman County, Tennessee — The American South (East South Central)

 Location.
-35° 15.378′ N, 88° 59.374′ W. Marker is in Bolivar, Tennessee, in Hardeman County.
-Marker is at the intersection of Market Street (U.S. 64) and Washington Street, on the right when traveling west on Market Street.
+35° 15.409′ N, 88° 59.257′ W. Marker is in Bolivar, Tennessee, in Hardeman County.
+Memorial is at the intersection of North Main Street (Tennessee Route 18) and East Jackson Street, on the right when traveling north on North Main Street.
 Touch for map.
 Marker is in this post office area: Bolivar TN 38008, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 Hardeman County Confederate Memorial (within shouting distance of this marker); Bolivar (within shouting distance of this marker); St. James Episcopal Church (about 600 feet away, measured in a direct line); The Columns (approx. ¼ mile away); John Houston Bills (approx. ¼ mile away); Polk CemeteryTrail of Tears Cherokee Removal 1838 (approx. 0.7 miles away); Old Hatchie Town (approx. 1.1 miles away).
 Touch for a list and map of all markers in Bolivar.

 Credits.
 This page was last revised on April 20, 2021.
 It was originally submitted on April 19, 2021, by Tom Bosse of Jefferson City, Tennessee.
 This page has been viewed 38 times since then.
 Photos: 1, 2. submitted on April 19, 2021, by Tom Bosse of Jefferson City, Tennessee. • J. Makali Bruton was the editor who published this page.